-Hand Operated Sprayer
+Hand Operated Sprayers

 The most common spraying equipment on small operations is the hand-operated sprayer.
 It is suitable for spraying herbicides.
 Basic, low cost backpack sprayers will generate only low pressures and lack features such as diaphragm pumps, agitators, pressure adjustment controls (regulator), and pressure gauges found on commercial grade units.
 These low pressure sprayers without pressure regulators and gauges should not be used for applying insecticides and fungicides where uniform coverage is important.
-These sprayers with their limited control options are better suited for the home gardener.
+This is especially true with some of the new plant growth regulators where uniform coverage is a crucial part of their effectiveness.
+These sprayers with their limited control options are better suited for the home gardener situation.

 Diaphragm pumps and agitators will allow sprayers to be used with wettable powder sprays more effectively.
 Pressures should be above 80 psi to achieve the finer sprays suitable for applying insecticides and fungicides.
-Pressure gauges and pressure regulators enable the sprayer to operate at higher pressures (80 to 200 psi), and the operator to achieve a more uniform output from the sprayer.
+Pressure gauges and pressure regulators enable the sprayer to operate at higher pressures (80 to 200 psi) and the operator to achieve a more uniform output from the sprayer.
 Note that a smooth uniform walking speed and spray wand motion is also required to achieve uniform coverage.
 Nozzles must be selected for the operating pressure of the sprayer and spraying conditions.

-Backpack sprayers should have a positive shut-off spray control valve to eliminate pesticide drips from the wand and nozzle.
+Backpack sprayers should have a positive shut-off spray control valve to eliminate pesticide drips form the wand and nozzle.
 Drip-proof nozzle assemblies are also available as an alternative.
 Ball check valves in the nozzle body require 5 to 10 psi of liquid pressure to start spraying and close when the pressure drops below this level to prevent drips.
 Full protective equipment should be worn to reduce the operator's exposure to pesticides especially when spraying at high pressures and with small droplets.